danielneil/Smart-Worm-Habitat/README.md

 ## It sends alerts, too!

-The system will monitor specific items and send alerts whenever they go above or below the declared thresholds.
+The system will monitor specific items and alert workers whenever they go above or below the declared thresholds.

+The alerts will be a WebUI tool coupled with email notification.

 ## And it can watch them ;)